nickthename/Giveawaybot/howtoplay.md

 ###Gameplay
 Steps in a turn:

-1. Players discuss, privately or publically.
+1. Players discuss, privately or publicly.
 2. Players write down (or, if digitally, tell the bot) their move.
 A move consists of giving one token to one other player.
 Written moves can be changed, up until all players have written moves, or a predetermined time limit is reached.
 3. All moves are opened and resolved.
 4. If one or more players has more than 6 tokens, play goes into rebalencing.

 *Note*: A player can't give a token to another player that currently has a token of that color.
-#####Rebalencing
+####Rebalancing

-During rebalencing, players discuss as normal.
+During rebalancing, players discuss as normal.
 However, only players who have more than 4 tokens write down moves.

 In addition, these players must write down a number of moves equal to the number of extra tokens they have.
 For example, a player with 6 tokens would write down 2 moves.
 These moves must consist of giving to a player with less than 4 tokens, and may not be towards the same player.

-#####Winning
+###Winning
 A player wins at any time where his hand contains the tokens specified in his goal.